Web Design Background

 Hermes

 For a brand that uses its history and status as a key marketing and sales tool, the Hermes website lacks any mention or suggestion of the history and story behind the iconic brand.
+It’s hidden away in the depths of the navigation menu.
 Whilst an interesting art direction makes the website intriguing, it feels somewhat removed from the traditional Hermes branding and instead aligns the website with high-street stores over luxury brands.

 Moncler

-The Moncler website is another example of a brand who haven’t quite managed to convey the opulent nature within their online presence.
-The basic, modular layout is too common and simple and feels unbefitting for a brand of such luxurious status.
+The Moncler website is another example of a brand who haven’t quite managed to convey their opulent nature within their online presence.
+It starts well with a large, expansive, beautiful image but then the layout is too common and simple and feels unbefitting for a brand of such luxurious status.
+This could easily be high street brand Zara’s site which arguably looks much more affluent!

 Bugatti